CEINMS-RT/ReadTheDocs/docs/source/Installation [Windows].rst

    Get-ExecutionPolicy

-in the terminal.
+In the terminal.
 Depening on the return, you may need to change your execution policy.
 To do this, simply run the command

 .. code-block:: powershell